-In kinetics, the rate of a chemical reaction generally expressed in terms of reactant and product.
-Therefore the concentration of reactant decrease and reactant increase.
-When this decrease or increase concentration expressed per unit time, we find the rate laws in kinetics.
+In kinetics, the rate of a chemical reaction is generally expressed in terms of reactant and product.
+Therefore, the concentration of reactant decreases, and the product increase.
+When these decrease or increase concentration expressed per unit time, we find the rate law in chemical kinetics.

 A → Product